Steve Vickers (computer scientist)

-Steve Vickers (born c.
-1953) is a British mathematician and computer scientist.
+Steve Vickers (born 1952 or 1953) is a British mathematician and computer scientist.
 In the early 1980s, he wrote ROM firmware and manuals for three home computers, the ZX81, ZX Spectrum, and Jupiter Ace.
 The latter was produced by Jupiter Cantab, a short-lived company Vickers formed together with Richard Altwasser, after the two had left Sinclair Research.
 Since the late 1980s, Vickers has been an academic in the field of geometric logic, writing over 30 papers in scholarly journals on mathematical aspects of computer science.
 His book Topology via Logic has been influential over a range of fields (extending even to theoretical physics, where Christopher Isham of Imperial College London has cited Vickers as an early influence on his work on topoi and quantum gravity).
 In October 2018, he retired as senior lecturer at the University of Birmingham.
 As announced on his university homepage, he continues to supervise PhD students at the university and focus on his research.